-Management zone/s Pest type/s Method of monitoring Date/s required All A, B All sightings of feral animals to be recorded by the landholder and maintained in a log.
-Data to be recorded includes: Date; Location; Management zone; Species; Number of individuals; and Damage.
-Ongoing.
-Log overtebrate pests to be submitted to OEH annually All A, B A minimum of two annual spotlight surveys on foot noting numbers of vertebrate pests observed.
+Management zone/s Pest type/s Method of monitoring Date/s required

+All A, B All sightings of feral animals to be recorded by the landholder and maintained in a log.
+Data to be recorded includes: Ongoing.
+Log of vertebrate pests to be

+Date; submitted to

+Location; annually.

+Management zone;

+Species;

+Number of individuals; and

+Damage.

+All A, B A minimum of two annual spotlight surveys on foot noting numbers of vertebrate pests observed.
 Survey can be conducted by the landholder.
 Ongoing